|THE BOARD’S CONDUCT OF ITS AFFAIRS

 Apart from matters specifically reserved for Board’s consideration and decision, the Board will approve transactions exceeding certain threshold limits, whilst delegating authority for transactions below those limits to Board Committees and the Management for approval.

-To optimise operational efficiency, the Company reviewed and updated its financial authorisation and approval limits for purchases and expenses requisitions as well as expenses/fees relating to costs of sales (within and outside the approved full-year budget) in tandem with the business operational needs.
+To optimise operational efficiency, the Company regularly reviews and updates its financial authorisation and approval limits for purchases and expenses requisitions as well as expenses/fees relating to costs of sales (within and outside the approved full-year budget) in tandem with the business operational needs.

-Meetings of the Board and Board Committees: The Board met six (6) times in 2017.
-At the scheduled quarterly Board meetings for the financial year 2017, the Board: (i) reviewed and approved the release of the quarterly and full-year results; (ii) discussed reports by Management relating to major corporate activities; (iii) approved the annual budget; and (iv) reviewed the performance of the CAO Group’s businesses.
+Meetings of the Board and Board Committees: The Board met four (4) times in 2018.
+At the scheduled quarterly Board meetings for the financial year 2018, the Board: (i) reviewed and approved the release of the quarterly and full-year results; (ii) discussed reports by Management relating to major corporate activities; (iii) approved the annual budget; and (iv) reviewed the performance of the CAO Group’s businesses.
 When Directors cannot be physically present, telephonic attendance and conference via audio-visual communication at Board and Board committee meetings are allowed under the Company’s Constitution.
-The number of meetings of the Board and Board Committees held in 2017, as well as the attendance of each Board member at these meetings, are disclosed below:
+The number of meetings of the Board and Board Committees held in 2018 as well as the attendances of each Board member at these meetings are disclosed below:

-(1) Mr Felipe Arbelaez, a BP-nominee Director, resigned as a Non-Executive, Non-Independent Director on 28 July 2017.
-He concurrently relinquished his office as Chairman of the Risk Management Committee and as a member of the Audit Committee.
+2 Mr David Windle, a BP-nominee Director, resigned as a Non-Executive, Non-Independent Director on 1 November 2018 and had concurrently relinquished his office as Chairman of the Risk Management Committee and as a member of the Audit Committee.

-(2) Mr David Windle, a BP-nominee Director, was appointed as a Non-Executive, Non-Independent Director on 28 July 2017.
-He was concurrently appointed as Chairman of the Risk Management Committee and as a member of the Audit Committee.
+3 Mr Feng Hai, a CNAF-nominee Director, was appointed as a Non-Executive, Non-Independent Director on 1 November 2018.
+He was concurrently appointed as Vice Chairman of the Nominating Committee and as a member of the Risk Management Committee.

 Quarterly Meetings of Board and Board Committees, Independent Directors’ Meeting and Annual General Meeting: